yoxiyoxiiii/studyplan/src/main/webapp/static/bower_components/flot/API.md

 jquery.flot.time.js, for time series support.

-Time series are a bit more difficult than scalar data because calendars don't follow a simple base 10 system.
+Time series are a bit more difficult than scalar data because calendars don't follow a simple com.swust.base 10 system.
 For many cases, Flot abstracts most of this away, but it can still be a bit difficult to get the data into Flot.
 So we'll first discuss the data format.